 A non-callable fixed deposit cannot be withdrawn prematurely in normal times.
 The money gets invested once and stays locked until the maturity of the selected tenure.
 It is a good choice for those who do not need liquidity but wish to avail themselves of higher interest rates.

-Non-callable FDs are usually launched with a minimum investment value of ₹15 lakh and above.
+Non-callable FDs are often come with higher minimum investment requirements, subject to bank-specific terms and above.
 They are designed to give better interest rates than callable deposits.
 As the banks are guaranteed to keep the money with them for a set period of time, they provide marginally higher returns.

 Whereas the non-callability restricts flexibility, it may motivate disciplined investment.
 It is particularly apt for long-term financial objectives where liquidity is not imperative.
 Banks might provide exceptions under certain circumstances, like the death of the depositor, but this differs.